All Series > Virtue & Vice > Part 4

 "But understand this: there will be terrifying times in the last days.
 People will be self-centered and lovers of money, proud, haughty, abusive, disobedient to their parents, ungrateful, irreligious, callous, implacable, slanderous, licentious, brutal, hating what is good, traitors, reckless, conceited, lovers of pleasure rather than lovers of God." — 2 Timothy 3:1-4 (NABRE)

 “A good person who gives in to someone who is evil reminds you of a polluted spring or a poisoned well.
-Too much honey is bad for you…” — Proverbs 25:26-27 (GNTD)
+Too much honey is bad for you…” — Proverbs 25:26-27 (GNT)

 “If you love me, you will keep my commandments.” — John 14:15 (NABRE)

-“Do not be unequally yoked with unbelievers.
-For what partnership has righteousness with lawlessness?
-Or what fellowship has light with darkness?” — 2 Corinthians 6:14 (ESV)
+“Do not be yoked with those who are different, with unbelievers.
+For what partnership do righteousness and lawlessness have?
+Or what fellowship does light have with darkness?” — 2 Corinthians 6:14 (NABRE)

-“So let us not become tired of doing good; for if we do not give up, the time will come when we will reap the harvest.” — Galatians 6:9 (GNTD)
+“So let us not become tired of doing good; for if we do not give up, the time will come when we will reap the harvest.” — Galatians 6:9 (GNT)

 “So whether you eat or drink, or whatever you do, do everything for the glory of God.” — 1 Corinthians 10:31 (NABRE)

-“I have the strength to face all conditions by the power that Christ gives me.” — Philippians 4:13 (GNTD)
+“I have the strength to face all conditions by the power that Christ gives me.” — Philippians 4:13 (GNT)

-“So then, if we do not do the good we know we should do, we are guilty of sin.” — James 4:17 (GNTD)
+“So then, if we do not do the good we know we should do, we are guilty of sin.” — James 4:17 (GNT)

 Related Quotes